aquasecurity/tracee/docs/docs/tracing/index.md

 ```

-!!!
-Note
-    There are 2 ways to enable tracing only:
-    1. To export a TRACEE_EBPF_ONLY=1 env variable to docker.
-    2. To provide a `trace` 1st argument to docker container.

-Each line is a single event collected by Tracee-eBPF, with the following
+Each line is a single event collected by **tracee**, with the following
 information:

 1. **TIME**